exaring/matroschka-prober/docs/config.md

 </div>
 <div class="dt">

-List of paths to probe
+List of paths to probe.

 </div>